 Exhibiting Your Work in the Library

 The library highly values artists and their work.
 During each years open call, artists and organizations are invited to submit proposals for the next year’s exhibits.
 Proposals will be accepted March 1-May 15, 2019 for exhibits in 2020, and all applicants have been notified.

 - Guidelines for Artists Exhibiting in the Georgetown Public Library 2019 (the guidelines for accepted exhibits)

 - Policy for Art Exhibits in the Georgetown Public Library

 And then when the call is open, you will be able to submit a proposal in one of two ways: online or by mail.

-- Mailed or Hand-delivered (alternative option): Beginning March 1, you will be able to download and print the form from this page, and then mail or hand-deliver it with printed images attached.
+- Mailed or Hand-delivered (alternative option): Beginning March 1, you will be able to download and print a proposal form from this page, and then mail or hand-deliver it with up to six printed images attached.
 Your printed proposal form and printed images must be received in the library by May 15.
 Proposals cannot be submitted by email, and original artwork will not be accepted.
 Download the proposal form here to mail or hand-deliver: Proposal for 2020 Art Exhibit at Georgetown Public Library

 Proposals for art exhibits in the Georgetown Public Library require the same information whether they are submitted online or on paper: